Los Angeles Rams vs. Baltimore Ravens NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Rams stats and trends

-- Los Angeles has eight wins against the spread in 15 games this season.

-- This season, the Rams have an ATS record of 4-6 in their 10 games as a favorite of 3.5 points or more.
+- So far this season, the Rams have been installed as favorites by a 3.5-point margin or more 10 times and are 4-6 ATS in those matchups.

-- Los Angeles' games this year have hit the over in 53.3% of its opportunities (eight times in 15 games with a set point total).
+- Los Angeles' games this year have gone over the point total eight times in 15 opportunities (53.3%).

-- When Los Angeles puts up more than 23.7 points, it is 7-4 against the spread and 10-1 overall.
+- Los Angeles is 7-4 against the spread and 10-1 overall in games when it scores more than 23.7 points.

 - The Rams collect 379.1 yards per game, just 13.0 more than the 366.1 the Ravens give up per contest.

-- In games that Los Angeles amasses over 366.1 yards, the team is 4-4 against the spread and 7-1 overall.
+- Los Angeles is 4-4 against the spread and 7-1 overall when the team piles up over 366.1 yards.

 - The Rams have turned the ball over 18 times this season, seven more turnovers than the Ravens have forced (11).